 - Pay for purchases at places that have agreed to accept the specific service;

-- Pay bills directly through Online Banking from your checking Account;
+- Pay bills directly through Digital Banking from your checking Account;

 - Make transfers for your Landmark loan payments.

 Some of these services may not be available at all terminals or through all electronic services systems.